Covert racism: De cardio racism

-De Facto Racism
+De facto racism

-De facto racism refers to racism "in fact" or through the matter of circumstance and personal choice.
-In the post-Civil Rights Era, governments and institutions could no longer overtly discriminate based on race in law, regulation or policy.
-Modern De Facto racism refers to forms of discrimination that may not be overt, but still produce disparate outcomes.
+De facto racism refers to racism "in fact", or as a matter of circumstance and personal choice.
+In the post-Civil Rights Era, governments and institutions could no longer overtly discriminate based on race in law, regulation, or policy.
+Modern de facto racism refers to forms of discrimination that may not be overt but still produce disparate outcomes.
 Pertinent examples include continued school segregation.
-Although de Jure racist practices of housing segregation were outlawed by the passage of the 1968 Fair Housing Act, de facto racist practices such as "Redlining" and "white flight" largely trapped Black households in the inner cities and saw white families move to the suburbs.
-Other De Facto racist policies like basing school funding off property taxes have led to disparate investment in public schools.
+Although de jure racist practices of housing segregation were outlawed by the passage of the 1968 Fair Housing Act, de facto racist practices such as "redlining" and "white flight" largely trapped black households in the inner cities and saw white families move to the suburbs.
+Other de facto racist policies, like basing school funding off property taxes, have led to disparate investment in public schools.

-De Facto racism can also exist as the lingering remnants of centuries of De Jure racism.
-Past generations of Black families inability to become homeowners or attend well-funded schools has hindered long-term social mobility.
-As a result, Black families are not able to cultivate generational wealth or pass on the social or cultural capital to their children.
-This has led to a persistent wealth gap between Black and white families.
-In 2022, white households held on average $252,000 more than the average Black family.
+De facto racism can also exist as the lingering remnants of centuries of de jure racism.
+Past generations of black families' inability to become homeowners or attend well-funded schools has hindered long-term social mobility.
+As a result, black families are not able to cultivate generational wealth or pass on social or cultural capital to their children.
+This has led to a persistent wealth gap between black and white families.
+In 2022, white households held on average $252,000 more than the average black family.

-Covert Racism and Colonialism
+Colonialism

-After the departure of Western imperial powers from their former colonies, many nations in the Global South were left with odious debt, crumbling institutions, economic decline and social morass.
+After the departure of Western imperial powers from their former colonies, many nations in the Global South were left with odious debt, crumbling institutions, economic decline, and a social morass.
 No longer in control of their former colonies, some people in the West looked for ways to explain the lasting impact of their colonial rule.
-Covert concepts that blamed the culture of former colonies replaced clear, moral and scientific boundaries between the colonizers and colonies.
-Notable examples include: "cultural deficits" and "deficient human capital."
-To explain this rhetoric, some scholars argue that the moral separation did not go away but changed forms, as fatalistic concepts like a "culture of poverty" turned attention away from structural inequities left from colonial rule and put the onus on former colonies.
+Covert concepts that blamed the culture of former colonies replaced clear, moral, and scientific boundaries between the colonizers and colonies.
+Notable examples include "cultural deficits" and "deficient human capital".
+To explain this rhetoric, some scholars argue that the moral separation did not go away but changed forms as fatalistic concepts like a "culture of poverty" turned attention away from structural inequities left from colonial rule and put the onus on former colonies.